Table of Contents

 Beyond that, this engine is as likable as it used to be.
-It’s smooth, flexible, and it produces an awesome scream as you chase 12,000 RPM.
-But from a usability standpoint, what I like that has improved is that it now gets an up and down quick shifter.
+It’s smooth and flexible, and it produces an awesome scream as you chase 12,000 RPM.
+But from a usability standpoint, what I like that has improved is that it now gets an up-and-down quick shifter.

 The Upgraded Brakes